Alexandra Beaton

-Alexandra Beaton (born c.
-1994) is a Canadian actress.
+Alexandra Beaton (born 1994) is a Canadian actress.
 She is known for starring as Emily on the Canadian teen drama series The Next Step during its first seven seasons.

 Early life

-Beaton grew up near Claremont, Ontario.
-Beaton also has a younger sister, Sophie.
+Beaton's mother is Kate Wheeler, an anchor for CTV Newsnet; her father is a businessman.
+She grew up near Claremont, Ontario, and has a younger sister, Sophie.
 She has stated that ever since a young age, she "knew" she wanted to be a performer, and began ballet classes at the age of two, and acting at five years old.
 Beaton studied political science at the University of Guelph, and noted that the course made her "think more critically".

 Career

 Beaton made her professional acting debut in the 2006 film 300, and subsequently appeared in various television advertisements.
 In 2013, Beaton was cast in the Family Channel series The Next Step as Emily.
 Beaton has described Emily as a "a bit of a mean girl", and noted Emily is "more confrontational" than herself in real life.
 Beaton was the only cast member with extensive acting experience prior to appearing in the series, and she has stated that she prefers acting scenes to dancing scenes on the series.
 In 2017, Beaton starred as Emma in a web series Spiral, alongside The Next Step co-star Brennan Clost.
 In 2019, she starred as Cassie in the Lifetime television film The Cheerleader Escort.
-In 2022, Beaton starred as one of the cheerleaders in the Syfy horror film Bring It On: Cheer or Die, the seventh installment in the Bring It On film series.
+In 2022, Beaton starred as one of the cheerleaders in the Universal horror film Bring It On: Cheer or Die, the seventh installment in the Bring It On film series.
+In 2025 she starred in series Overcompensating as Bridget.
+In 2026 she starred in Finding her edge as Elise Russo.
+Both series have been renewed.